Logical Fallacies — the Argument from Authority

 This particular form of argument attempts to assert the truth of a claim by calling upon supposed — but sometimes misleading or irrelevant, sometimes even false — qualifications, virtues, and certifications of the one making the claim to ‘prove’ the claim true, irrespective of logic and real evidence.
 This argument in both valid and fallacious usage usually has the following format:

 Person A has apparent or claimed qualifications Q. Person A says that X is true.
 Therefore X is true.
-Note that the valid form of this argument attaches the qualifier ‘probably’ to the alleged truth of claim X, since in valid informal reasoning the truth of a claim cannot follow necessarily or be known with certainty.
+Note that the valid form of this argument attaches the qualifier ‘probably’ to the alleged truth of claim X, since in this case the truth of the claim cannot follow necessarily or be known with certainty.